pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 * During open, integrity checks are used to determine the health of the PDF structure.
 If errors are encountered, the base library goes a long way to correct them and present a readable document.
 If this is the case, the document is regarded as being modified.

-* After a document has been decrypted, the document in memory has changed and also counts as being modified.
+* After a document has been decrypted, the document in memory has also changed and hence also counts as being modified.

-In these two cases, :meth:`Document.save` will store a **repaired**, resp. **decrypted** version, and you must specify **a new file**.
+In these two cases, :meth:`Document.save` will store a **repaired**, and (optionally) **decrypted** version [#f4]_, and you must specify **a new file**.
 Otherwise, you have the option to save your changes as update appendices to the original file ("incremental saves" below), which is very much faster in most cases.

 The following describes ways how you can manipulate PDF documents.
 This description is by no means complete: much more can be found in the following chapters.